warbe-maker/VBA-Basics/SpecsAndUse.md

 # Specifications and usage examples of basic services
 All services are provided in the [mBasic][1] Standard module.
 The component is hosted in the [Basic.xlsb][2] Workbook which provided an elaborated regression test environment (bot available for download on GitHub.

+## The *Align* services
+## Specifics of the *Align* services
+### Alignment with marigns
+When a margin is provided, the final length will be the specified length plus the length of a left and a right margin.
+A margin is typically used when the string is aligned as an Item of several items arranged in columns when the column delimiter is a vbNullString.
+When the column delimiter is a vertical bar a margin of a single space is the default *).
+### Leading/trailing spaces and fills
+The provided string may contain leading or trailing spaces.
+Leading spaces are preserved when the string is left aligned, trailing spaces are preserved when the string is aligned right.
+In any other case leading and trailing spaces are un-stripped.
+### Column arranged alignment
+The function is also used to align items arranged in columns with the following specifics:
+- The provided length is regarded the maximum (when the provided string is longer it is truncated to the right).
+- The final result string has any specified margin (left and right) added.
+- When a fill is specified the final string has at least one added.
+As an example,  when the fill string is " -", the margin is a single space and the alignment is left, a string "xxx" is returned as " xxx -------- " a string "xxxxxxxxxx" is returned as " xxxxxxxxxx - "
+- The provided length is the final length returned.
+- Any specified margin is ignored.
+- A specified fill is added only to end up with the specified length.

 ## The *Arry* service
 Universal array read/write service.
 - **WRITE** Returns the provided *array* with the provided item either simply added, when no *indices* are provided or having an item added (or replaced) at a given *index/indices*.
 The returned array may have expanded any dimension's **upper bound** (not only the last one!).
 The **lower bound** of the dimensions remain the same however.